greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 MEMORY_LIMIT integer
 :   Optional.
 The maximum available memory, in MB, to reserve for this resource group.
 This value determines the total amount of memory that all worker processes within a resource group can consume on a segment host during query execution.

-:   The minimum memory percentage you can specify for a resource group is `0`.
+:   The minimum memory quantity you can specify for a resource group is `0`.
 The default value is `-1`.

 :   When you specify a `MEMORY_LIMIT` of `-1`, `MEMORY LIMIT` takes the value of the `statement_mem` server configuration parameter.